cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob lmtptxn_timeout

-    ``lmtptxn_timeout:`` 300
+    ``lmtptxn_timeout:`` 5m

-        Timeout (in seconds) used during a lmtp transaction to a remote backend (e.g. in a murder environment).
+        Timeout used during a lmtp transaction to a remote backend (e.g. in a murder environment).
 Can be used to prevent hung lmtpds on proxy hosts when a backend server becomes unresponsive during a lmtp transaction.
-The default is 300 - change to zero for infinite.
+        The default is 5 minutes - change to zero for infinite.

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob lmtptxn_timeout

+    .. startblob lock_debugtime

+    ``lock_debugtime:`` <none>

+        A floating point number of seconds.
+If set, time how long we wait for any lock, and syslog the filename and time if it's longer than this value.
+The default of NULL means not to time locks.

+    .. endblob lock_debugtime

     .. startblob loginrealms